muledagnaw/Database_and_SQL/README.md

 Advanced SQL analysis using the **World** database.

 ### Skills Demonstrated:
+* SELECT *
+* Filtering with WHERE
+* Sorting with ORDER BY
+* Removing duplicates with DISTINCT
 * Aggregate functions (`COUNT`, `AVG`)
 * Filtering with `LIKE`, `BETWEEN`
 * Subqueries